revel/revel/manual/routing.md

 The simplest route uses an exact match on method and path.
 It invokes the Login action on the Application controller.

-## Optional trailing slash
+## Trailing slashes

-	GET    /hotels/?
-Hotels.Index
+	GET    /hotels/               Hotels.Index

-Question marks are treated as in regular expressions: they allow the path to match with or without the preceeding character.
-This route invokes Hotels.Index for both `/hotels` and `/hotels/`.
+This route invokes `Hotels.Index` for both `/hotels` and `/hotels/`.
+The reverse route to `Hotels.Index` will include the trailing slash.

+Trailing slashes should not be used to differentiate between actions.
+The simple path `/login` **will** be matched by a request to `/login/`.

 ## URL Parameters

-	GET    /hotels/{id}           Hotels.Show
+	GET    /hotels/:id            Hotels.Show

 Segments of the path may be matched and extracted.
-By default, `{id}` will match anything except a slash (`[^/]+`).
-In this case, `/hotels/123` and `/hotels/abc` would both be matched by this route.
+The `:id` variable will match anything except a slash.
+For example, `/hotels/123` and `/hotels/abc` would both be matched by this route.

 Extracted parameters are available in the `Controller.Params` map, as well as